-AP VoteCast: Late momentum boosts Biden in Virginia
+AP VoteCast: A state-by-state snapshot of Super Tuesday

 Democratic voters in North Carolina — a general election battleground — were closely divided over whether they wanted a candidate who would transform Washington rather than return it to the way it was before Trump took office.

-But an overwhelming share — close to 9 in 10 — did say it’s very important that a nominee is able to defeat Trump in November.
-About as many considered strong leadership highly important.
+But an overwhelming share — close to 9 in 10 — did say it’s very important that a nominee be able to defeat Trump in November.
+About 40% of those backed Biden, who won the state.

 A wide majority say they will definitely vote for the Democratic candidate against Trump in the general election.
 Still, about 2 in 10 say their decision will depend on which Democrat is on the ballot in November, a share that might matter in the context of a competitive general election.